-Data bars are the graphical representation of values of a dataset in excel.
-They add an upgraded dimension to your worksheet in terms of presentation, clarification of information and lots more.
-In this article, you will learn how to add data bars in excel with 2 easy methods.
+Data bars are the graphical representation of values of a dataset in Excel.
+They add an upgraded dimension to your worksheet in terms of presentation, clarification of information, and lots more.
+In this article, you will learn how to add data bars in Excel with 2 easy methods.
 Let’s go ahead.

 To illustrate the 2 methods to add data bars, we have prepared a dataset.
-It shows the profit of 7 companies in the year 2020.
+It shows the profits of 7 companies in the year 2020.
 We will illustrate this data through data bars here which will benefit us to get a graphical comparison.

 Let’s look at the following methods to add data bars:

 Method 1: Add Data Bars with Conditional Formatting in Excel